Entries are officially open for The Grocer’s New Product Awards 2026 – the ultimate celebration of branded innovation across fmcg.

 Award-winning products will be given a winner’s logo to use in marketing and promotional materials, plus coverage in The Grocer in print and online.

-Last year’s gold medals ranged from household names to challenger brands, including Mirabeau x Fever-Tree Rosé Spritz, Itsu Crispy Chilli Oil, The Fruit Factory Apple Sour Strings, Marmite Mac & Cheese and Imperial Leather Ultimate Moisture Foamburst, Cherry Blossom & Almond Oil.
+Last year’s gold medals were awarded to companies that ranged from household names to challenger brands, including Mirabeau x Fever-Tree Rosé Spritz, Itsu Crispy Chilli Oil, The Fruit Factory Apple Sour Strings, Marmite Mac & Cheese and Imperial Leather Ultimate Moisture Foamburst, Cherry Blossom & Almond Oil.

 No comments yet